 Thyroid hormone influences kinetic GI movement and promotes normal stomach acid production.

-Your sex hormones (specifically testosterone) also impact your immune function and low testosterone levels are associated with an increase risk of autoimmunity.
+Your sex hormones (specifically, testosterone (4)) also impact your immune function and low testosterone levels are associated with an increased risk of autoimmunity.

 Estrogen and testosterone also influence nutrient absorption (like iodine) which can reduce thyroid function or increase your risk for developing Hashimoto's thyroiditis.